zengzhen/SEC/README.md

    where the `dataset` is the folder that contains folders of `push`, `pick_up`, `stack`, `stack_unstack`. <br /> The simlarity matrix is displayed.

-6. Learn a SEC model for a manipulation class
+6. Learn an SEC model for a manipulation class

         >> ./actionClassification DATASET_PATH CLASS_NAME (opt)threshold(60)
    eg.